AsMoh/Plant-Diseases-Classification/README.md

 ### 🎯 Goal :

 Our goal is to build plant diseases classifier that predicts wheter a plant is healthy or not, and if it is not healthy, the model will precict the type of the disease.
-We will use transfer learning particulary 2 pretarined models: Xception & ResNet50V2, and we will retarin them on our dataset.
+We will use transfer learning in this project, and particulary the 2 pretarined models used are Xception & ResNet50V2, and we will retarin them on our dataset.